Marwa-Attia/codefairy/_posts/2015-5-11-Angular-Mongo-Play1.md

 This will be made in 2 parts:

-**Part 1** Create a Play java application using activator templates and integrate it with AngularJS and MongoDB+Morphia
+**Part 1** Create a Play java application using activator templates and integrate it with AngularJS and MongoDB using Morphia

 **Part 2** Develop the application itself.